igraph/python-igraph/doc/source/tutorial.rst

   >>> g.es[0]
   igraph.Edge(<igraph.Graph object at 0x4c87a0>,0,{'is_formal': True})

-The above snippet illustrates that indexing an :class:`EdgeSeq` object returns :class:`Edge` objects; the representation above shows the graph the object belongs to, the edge ID (zero in our case) and the dictionary of attributes assigned to that edge.
+The above snippet illustrates that indexing an :class:`~seq.EdgeSeq` object returns :class:`Edge` objects; the representation above shows the graph the object belongs to, the edge ID (zero in our case) and the dictionary of attributes assigned to that edge.
 :class:`Edge` objects have some useful attributes, too: the :attr:`~Edge.source` property